Death & Grief Care

 The dead do not disappear, they change their way of being with us.
 They remain present in memory, in the body, in dreams, in land, in ritual and in the ways we continue to speak their names and honor them.
 People are not afraid of dying, they are afraid of being forgotten.
 This page is dedicated to death work rooted in remembrance, presence and relationship.

-In indigenous death work, I am specialized in altar and shrine building and I create ceremonies and collective acts of remembering as ways to honor our dead and tend to the grief as a living process.
-Shrine building is not decoration, it’s a practice of intention and attention and a way of saying: You are not forgotten, you still belong.
+In indigenous death work, I am specialized in creating space for closure and altar and shrine building and I create ceremonies to say goodbye and collective acts of remembering as ways to honor our dead and tend to the grief as a living process.

 While in the west and in the Eurocentric paradigm the moment you are dead you are forgotten and even erase from the visible realm, in indigenous and vernacular traditions, caring for the dead is part of caring for the living.
 Reintegrating the dead in the visible realm and honoring them and creating a space for new forms of conversations to unfold.